 Blog articles can heavily influence many aspects of the purchasing decision.
 So give your blog the attention and focus it deserves.

 Marcus Sheridan was once a drowning pool guy (pun intended).
-He owned a fiberglass swimming pool company that was struggling to attract clients and increase revenue.
+He owned a fiberglass swimming pool company that was struggling to get noticed by the search engines, attract clients and increase revenue.

 When Marcus discovered the immense power of blogging, he embraced it.
 He began to create useful articles answering the questions that potential customers were asking.
 He also made sure that his blog was highly visible in the navigational menu bar.

 It may seem like a simple article, especially when compared to the 3000+-word articles I publish here.
-But, this article helped a lot of people.
+But, this article helped a lot of people who were typing in certain keyword phrases and seeking answers.
 It answered their questions.
 And, ultimately, it helped them decide whether to get a fiberglass pool or not.

-Writing an in-depth article can help search engines discover, index and rank your content page for several long-tail keywords, but that doesn’t mean you should put length first and quality second.
+Writing an in-depth article can help search engines discover, index and rank your content page for several long-tail keyword phrases, but that doesn’t mean you should put length first and quality second.
+Search engines matter, but customers matter more.

 On the contrary, focus on giving people answers to their questions.
 Look at experts like Seth Godin.
 He’s a prolific writer with over 20 bestselling books.
 But, most of his viral blog posts aren’t more than 100 words.
 Here’s an example: